ShiftLeftSecurity/sbt-ci-release-early/readme.md

 * builds the release, creates a local git tag, publishes the artifact, publishes the git tag
 * automatically performs a cross-release if your build has multiple scala versions configured
 * uses sbt-sonatype's fast new `sonatypeBundleRelease`
-* `ci-release` for your in-house setup (e.g. jenkins/artifactory/nexus etc), very easy to configure
+* use `ciRelease` for your in-house setup (e.g. jenkins/artifactory/nexus etc), very easy to configure
-* `ci-release-sonatype` for your open source travis/sonatype/maven central setup, a little more involved to configure
+* use `ciReleaseSonatype` for your open source travis/sonatype/maven central setup, a little more involved to configure
 * easy to test locally (faster turnaround than debugging on travis.ci)
 * automatically handles cross release for multiple scala versions
 * verifies that your build does not depend on any snapshot dependencies